Inside Internet Governance: Local and Global Powers

 - IP ownership documentation

-- Routing and cybersecurity standards
+- Routing and security standards

 - Privacy regulations